2017 - 2018 MAV Council

 Allason McNamara (Trinity Grammar School)

-Allason has a Masters Degree in Mathematical Modelling and Data Analysis, two Graduate Diplomas and a Degree in Agricultural Science from Melbourne University.
+Allason McNamara is the President of AAMT, the Australian Association of Mathematics Teachers.
+She is currently teaching senior mathematics at Trinity Grammar School Kew in Melbourne.
+Previously she has been Head of Mathematics at Mount Scopus Memorial College and a number of other independent schools.
+She has a Masters Degree in Mathematical Modelling and Data Analysis, two Graduate Diplomas and a Degree in Agricultural Science from Melbourne University.
 She has been a co-author of several mathematics textbooks and VCE Specialist Mathematics examinations, and the Chief Assessor for VCE Mathematical Methods for the VCAA (Victorian Curriculum and Assessment Authority).
 She has been on a number of advisory committees for the VCAA and was recently part of the federal government’s Expert Advisory Panel for the Year 1 Literacy and Numeracy testing.
-Allason is a Past President of The Mathematical Association of Victoria and has delivered many presentations at the MAV annual conference including keynote addresses.
+She is on the Board of the National Mathematics Summer School (NMSS) and the Australian Mathematics Trust (AMT).
+Allason is a Past President and Treasurer of The Mathematical Association of Victoria and has done many presentations at the MAV conferences including keynote addresses.
+She is a current member of the MAV council and is actively involved in the Activities Committee, writing the MAV trial exams, lecturing to VCE students and teachers and running state-wide Mathematics Games Days

 Thomas Moore (Lilydale High School)